freebsd/freebsd-quarterly/2020q2/rtsx.md

 Contact: Henri Hennebert <hlh@restart.be>

 The rtsx driver for Realtek SD card reader has been ported from OpenBSD.
+Its development snapshot is available via sysutils/rtsx-kmod port.

 From March to May 2020, the code has been completed with the help of Gary Jennejohn <gj@FreeBSD.org> and Jesper Schmitz Mouridsen <jsm@FreeBSD.org>.